Aftercare

 • check it daily to make sure there are no leaks or holes, leave it alone otherwise

-• if there’s leaks, holes, or it’s coming off, take it off early and follow the aftercare instructions above
+• if there’s leaks, holes, or it’s coming loose, take it off early and follow the aftercare instructions above

 • some people may be allergic to Second Skin if they are allergic to bandaids or medical adhesive